I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Cast of "The Addams Family" (1964)

 There may be no fictional family more admirable than the Addams Family.
 This comic strip turned TV show turned movie franchise showed audiences that being macabre doesn’t necessarily mean being evil and that having an unorthodox family is perfectly acceptable as long as you stick together.
-It features strong, female characters, enthusiastic male counterparts, and a collection of misfits that all bring something to the table in their own unique ways.
+It features strong female characters, fun-loving men, and a collection of misfits that all bring something to the table in their own unique ways.
 This franchise has evolved seamlessly over close to a century since its inception while still maintaining its classic gothic Victorian look and timeless dark humor.
-Below are 26 facts about the Addams Family, spanning the entire alphabet from A to Z.
+Below are 26 facts about the Addams Family from A to Z.

 Addams Family creator Charles Addams